Maintenance & Operations Building Project

 Why was the District Office selected to house the District Maintenance and Operations Facility?

-The District has been working with the City and other landowners in Huntington Beach for more than three years to determine a permanent location.
+The District has been working with the City and other landowners in Huntington Beach for more than five years to determine a permanent location.
 After an exhaustive review, the District Office site was the only viable option with the District's limited resources.

 Will there be lighting on the west elevation of the building?